Policies & Certifications

 It is the policy of Berry Global Group, Inc. and its subsidiaries to conduct business in accordance with the highest ethical, moral, and legal standards.
 In so doing, Berry Global will conduct its business efficiently, in good faith, with due care, and in the best interest of the Company, its employees, and its shareholders.
 To read more, or to browse the governance documents and committee charters, view our Corporate Governance page.

-Health & Safety Management System
+Employee Health & Safety Management System

 We track our total recordable incident rate as our key performance indicator for this disclosure.
 Our recordable incident rate is calculated using U.S. OSHA's classification criteria.